 Aeroplan (Air Canada)

-- Aeroplan miles now expire after 18 months of zero qualifying account activity
+- Aeroplan miles typically expire after 18 months of zero qualifying account activity

 Alaska Airlines Mileage Plan